-As a beginner, you must choose the right and best blogging platform to build a thriving business.
+You must choose the right and best blogging platform to build a thriving business as a beginner.
 Most newbies are attracted to free-hosted platforms like WordPress.com or blogger.com to save money.
 However, I don’t recommend using them.
 You will not have complete control over your blog when you go with the free platform – your options to design, run, grow and monetize your blog are limited.

-That’s why I propose you start a blog with WordPress.org – It is free and easy to use, flexible, secured, and voted majority across the world.
+That’s why I propose you start a blog with WordPress.org – It is free and easy to use, flexible, secured, and voted majority worldwide.
 In fact, 90% of bloggers use this to manage their blogs.

 You still need to pay for web hosting and domain name when I say free.